Ishu-14/AMAZON-ECHO-REVIEWS-SENTIMENT-ANALYSIS-USING-NLP/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---

-For any questions or feedback, feel free to contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, feel free to contact [ishuishunisha34097@gmail.com](mailto:ishuishunisha34097@gmail.com).
 Happy analyzing!